History of human sexuality: India

 The most publicly known sexual literature of India are the texts of the Kama Sutra.
 These texts were written for and kept by the philosopher, warrior and nobility castes, their servants and concubines, and those in certain religious orders.
 These were people that could also read and write and had instruction and education.
-The sixty four arts of love-passion-pleasure began in India.
+The sixty-four arts of love-passion-pleasure began in India.
 There are many different versions of the arts which began in Sanskrit and were translated into other languages, such as Persian or Tibetan.
 Many of the original texts are missing and the only clue to their existence is in other texts.
-Kama Sutra, the version by Vatsyayana, is one of the well-known survivors and was first translated into English by Sir Richard Burton and F. F. Arbuthnot.
-The Kama Sutra is now perhaps the most widely read secular text in the world.
-It details ways in which partners should pleasure each other within a marital relationship.
+Kama Sutra, the version by Vatsyayana, is one of the well-known survivors and was first translated into English by Sir Richard Burton and F.F.
+Arbuthnot.

-When the Islamic and Victorian English culture arrived in India, they generally had an adverse impact on sexual liberalism in India.
-Within the context of the Indian religions, or dharmas, such as Hinduism, Buddhism, Jainism and Sikhism, sex is generally either seen as a moral duty of each partner in a long term marriage relationship to the other, or is seen as a desire which hinders spiritual detachment, and so must be renounced.
-In modern India, a renaissance of sexual liberalism has occurred amongst the well-educated urban population, but there is still discrimination and forced marriage remains in practice amongst the poor (forced marriage exists along a broad continuum of coercion, and the boundary between forced marriage and arranged marriage is not always agreed upon, even in the present-day context of the 2011 Istanbul Convention or the 2013 United Nations Human Rights Council resolution recognizing forced marriage as a form of human rights abuse).